CMMC 2.0 Overview

 Waiting too long to start.
 Achieving compliance takes most organizations months, not weeks.
 C3PAO availability is limited.

 Ignoring the cloud.
 Many contractors use AWS, Azure, or GCP without properly configuring these environments for CUI handling.
-Cloud misconfigurations are a leading source of assessment findings.

 Cloud misconfigurations are among the top findings in CMMC assessments.
 If your CUI touches cloud infrastructure, your cloud environment is in scope.